This tool is intended to assess if a spatial plan is aligned with ecosystem-based management criteria

 The EB-MSP assessment checklist can be responded to in different ways or with different perspectives depending on the scope of the assessment:

-- In case a planning site represents an area in which an MSP is not in place, the user can assess the work already done towards EB-MSP development.
-That includes assessment of cumulative impact, the implementation of Systematic Conservation Planning approaches, or any previous research (e.g., research projects), that is producing or has produced information and knowledge that would be useful to inform the future development of a spatial plan.
+In case a planning site represents an area in which an MSP is not in place, the user can assess the work already done towards EB-MSP development.
+This includes assessment of cumulative impact, the implementation of Systematic Conservation Planning approaches, or any previous research (e.g., research projects) that is producing or has produced information and knowledge useful for informing the future development of a spatial plan.

-- In case a planning site covers a transboundary region, the user can assess the individual national MSPs, to assess commonalities or differences in terms of EB-MSP criteria.
+In case a planning site covers a transboundary region, the user can assess the individual national MSPs to evaluate commonalities or differences in terms of EB-MSP criteria.

 How to fill it